mbh329/PUI2018_mbh329/README.md

-# PUI2018_mbh329 #This Repo contains my Homework 2 due on September 19th for my Principles of Urban Informatics class with Federica Bianco.
+# PUI2018_mbh329: <i>This Repo contains my Homework 2 due on September 19th for my Principles of Urban Informatics class with Federica Bianco <i>
 # This is my first README.md file I have created
 Commiting text from ADRF to github readme/screenshots to come trying to workout kinks